cube-drone/rt0/players-guide/src/player/arcana/6_the_lovers.md

-# VI - The Lovers
+# VI - The Lovers / XV - The Devil

 there are two of them, and they are in some kind of a relationship: the player plays as both siblings, best friends, twins